-A Senior Advocate, The President of the Bar Association of the Highest Court of a Country, is said to have lent a willing ear to a rumor.
-The rumor is this: a Judge of a High Court is being considered for an Elevation.
+Senior Advocate, President of the Bar Association of the Highest Court of a Country, Dushyant Dave is said to have lent a willing ear to a rumor.
+The rumor is this: a Judge of a High Court is being considered for an elevation to the SC.
 Precious words have been used to describe how if this indeed were to be true, the Nation would stand to lose.
 By what channel the rumor has travelled is unknown.
 But that the rumor has travelled is a fact.
 Gossiping is not a valuable quality for a Senior Advocate.

 “What can be done to curb the human thirst for litigious vengeance?
 In the past poverty blindly stayed much litigation, both just and unjust.
 A remark variously ascribed to many judges, but most frequently to Lord Justice Mathew, is that, in England, justice is open to all – like the Ritz Hotel…”